-• Complaints are managed through the school's complaints procedure.
+• Complaints are heard through the school's complaints procedure.

-Review of SEND Policy
+Section 14: Review of SEND Policy

-This policy will be reviewed annually to take account of any revised legislation or guidance and the on-going development of practice in school related to the SEND Code of Practice 2014.
+This policy will be reviewed every two years to take account of any revised legislation or guidance and the on-going development of practice in school related to the SEND Code of Practice 2014.